Fox & Friends Host Calls Trump a ‘Dictator’

 Fox & Friends host Abby Huntsman momentarily made President Trump’s authoritarian dreams come true on Sunday morning when she referred to the president as a “dictator” during a live news broadcast.
 The mislabeling occurred during a live broadcast of Trump deplaning from Air Force One in Singapore, where he has traveled to meet with actual dictator Kim Jong-un of North Korea.
 Speaking with ten-day White House communications director Anthony Scaramucci, Huntsman memorably captioned the moment: “This is history.
 We are living — regardless of what happens in that meeting between the two dictators — what we are seeing right now, this is history.”

-Neither Huntsman nor Scaramucci acknowledged the mistake, though the Mooch quickly confirmed that Trump was a “disruptive risk taker” immediately after (and Huntsman later apologized during the show, noting that, “on live TV, you don’t always say things perfectly.”)
+Neither Huntsman nor Scaramucci acknowledged the mistake, though the Mooch quickly confirmed that Trump was a “disruptive risk taker” — and Huntsman later apologized, explaining that “on live TV, you don’t always say things perfectly.”